-My externship site, Officina della Cucina Popolare is a slow food restaurant dedicated to traditional Tuscan peasant food.
-Our recipes have been handed down in the chef’s families for generations and are made with local organic ingredients.
+My externship site, Officina della Cucina Popolare is a slow-food restaurant dedicated to traditional Tuscan peasant food.
+Our recipes have been handed down in the chef’s family for generations and are made with local organic ingredients.

-One of the only dishes that isn’t prepared in house is Ribolita; a traditional Tuscan soup made with day old bread and reboiled vegetables.
+One of the only dishes not prepared in-house is Ribolita; a traditional Tuscan soup made with day old bread and reboiled vegetables.
 This dish is made my one of the owner’s aunts in her home and I recently was allowed to assist her in the preparation.
 The whole process takes over 10 hours and this woman could cook circles around just about anyone I have seen in action.
 She never looked at a recipe or measured any ingredient but by constantly tasting she knew what she needed to add to make the perfect dish.

 I imagine you have been learning new techniques and tons of Italian recipes while studying there.
 What were you most looking forward to learning and what have you accomplished so far?

 I was most looking forward to learning more about pasta making.
-I have a hand cranked pasta machine at home that I use for making fresh pasta but I really wanted to broaden my knowledge.
+I have a hand-cranked pasta machine at home that I use for making fresh pasta, but I wanted to broaden my knowledge.
 I have had great opportunity to work on my pasta making, from mixing and kneading the dough at night to rolling and hand cutting the various types of pasta the next day.

 We prepare about 10 kilos (over 22 pounds) of fresh pasta on an average day.
 I must say that working that much dough, all by hand, is quite a workout and I almost didn’t recognize myself when I looked in the mirror.
 About two weeks into my externship I received one of the greatest compliments one can get when I was told that I “made pasta like an old woman.”